Rebecca Marino: 2010: Breakthrough

-Marino played the first Grand Slam of her career at the US Open in August.
+Marino played the first major of her career at the US Open in August.
 After winning three qualifying matches to enter the main draw, she beat Ksenia Pervak to set up a second round clash with world No. 4, Venus Williams.
 She lost after a close first set which ended in a tiebreak.
 After the match, Venus said: "It seemed like every time I had an opening she came up with a big serve, so I guess I know what it is like now playing myself."
-Her next tournament was in Quebec City at the Challenge Bell in September where she beat fellow Canadian Heidi El Tabakh in the first round.
-Marino upset first seeded and world No. 14, Marion Bartoli, in straight sets in the second round, which was her first career win against a top-20 player.
+Her next tournament was in Quebec City at the Challenge Bell where she beat fellow Canadian Heidi El Tabakh in the first round.
+Marino upset top-seeded and world No. 14, Marion Bartoli, in straight sets in the second round, which was her first career win against a top-20 player.
 She lost her quarterfinal match against Bethanie Mattek-Sands.
-She then stayed in the province of Québec and played a $50k in Saguenay the following week.
+Staying in the province of Québec, she played at the 50k Saguenay Challenger the following week.
 Marino made it to the final and defeated Alison Riske in three tough sets to win the tournament, the second singles title of her career.
-She won her second straight $50k two weeks later in Kansas City by defeating Edina Gallovits in the final.
-The next week, Marino won her third straight $50k in Troy where she defeated Ashley Weinhold.
-In November, she lost in the semifinals of the $50K in Toronto against Alizé Lim, stopping her winning streak at 18.
+She won her second straight 50k event two weeks later in Kansas City by defeating Edina Gallovits in the final.
+Marino won her third straight 50k in Troy where she defeated Ashley Weinhold.
+In November, she lost in the semifinals of the 50k Toronto Challenger against Alizé Lim, who stopped her winning streak at 18.